mwgabby-li/Mab/ReadMe.md

 delta    x:number
 ```

-Dashes may only be placed between two other alphanumeric characters+underscores in a
+Dashes also have some additional rules.
+They may only be placed between two other alphanumeric characters+underscores in a
 variable name:
 ```
 -- Valid